Sori (singer): 2018–2020: Solo career beginnings

 Sori announced her debut as a solo artist through her official YouTube channel on July 31, 2018.
 She launched a Makestar project in order to fund the expenses of her debut on August 1, 2018.
-The project ultimately concluded on August 28, 2018 with over $20,000 raised by approximately 250 supporters.
-Sori's debut single titled "Touch", featuring the rapper Basick, was released on September 4, 2018 in conjunction with the premiere of its music video.
+The project ultimately concluded on August 28, 2018, with over $20,000 raised by approximately 250 supporters.
+Sori's debut single titled "Touch", featuring the rapper Basick, was released on September 4, 2018, in conjunction with the premiere of its music video.
 The song was arranged, composed, and penned by the record producer Gamen Rider.
 The music video was directed by the film director Hong Won-gi of the video production company Zanybros.
 "Touch" was performed for the first time during its showcase held at the Dongja Art Hall in Seoul, South Korea on the day of its release.
 The single enjoyed minor commercial success, where its physical version debuted and peaked at number 49 on the Gaon Album Chart.
 To promote the single, Sori performed on music programs and radio programs, and held street performances as well.
-A Japanese version of the "Touch" was released as her debut single in Japan on November 14, 2018, with the music video premiering two days later.
+A Japanese version of "Touch" was released as her debut single in Japan on November 14, 2018, with the music video premiering two days later.
 The Japanese version was performed for the first time during its showcase, which was held for four days at the HMV flagship in Harajuku, Shibuya.

-Sori launched a Kickstarter project on December 7, 2018 in order to fund the expenses of her sophomore release.
+Sori launched a Kickstarter project on December 7, 2018, in order to fund the expenses of her sophomore release.
 Throughout its run, she documented herself preparing the rewards for the supporters of the project on her YouTube channel.
-The project concluded on December 21, 2018 with over ¥3,000,000 raised by around 260 supporters.
+The project concluded on December 21, 2018, with over ¥3,000,000 raised by around 260 supporters.
 The music video for the song titled "I'm Ready", featuring the rapper Jaehyun, subsequently premiered ahead of its release.
 It was directed by the film director Kyotaro Hayashi.
-The single was ultimately released on December 26, 2018 through several music portals.
+The single was ultimately released on December 26, 2018, through several music portals.
 "I'm Ready" was composed and penned by Gamen Rider, who previously worked on "Touch".
 Promotions for the single were held the following month due to the holiday season, which included a collaborative performance with the internet personality StarTy in Hongdae, Seoul.
-"I'm Ready" was re-released on February 8, 2019 in Japan prior to Sori's first fanmeet titled SoriNation in Japan", which was held on February 11, 2019 at Club Citta in Kawasaki, Kanagawa.
+"I'm Ready" was re-released on February 8, 2019, in Japan prior to Sori's first fanmeet titled SoriNation in Japan", which was held on February 11, 2019, at Club Citta in Kawasaki, Kanagawa.
 The fanmeet was presented by the singer Miho Miyazaki, while choreographers MikuNana and former Real Girls Project groupmate Lee Su-ji appeared as guests.
 The single debuted and peaked at number 126 on the Oricon Singles Chart.